Amazon Marketplace Integration

 Working with Multiple Amazon Marketplace Regions

 If you are enabling multiple Amazon Marketplace integrations for separate regions, you may need to set up some rules and/or custom folders, depending on where these orders are being sent.
-Every Order Desk store has a completely unique setup, based on the store requirements, but we'll provide some general guidance here to get you started.
+Contact Order Desk support if you need help setting up these rules.

 Single Fulfillment Service

 If all orders you download are going to be sent to one fulfillment service, regardless of where the orders are coming from, you can either use the integration's settings to automatically submit all orders to that service, if applicable:

 Or create a rule that says to submit orders to that fulfillment service as they are imported into Order Desk:

 Multiple Fulfillment Services

 If your orders will be sent to multiple fulfillment services, this will require a little more set up depending on where they are going and how you determine which orders go to your separate vendors and fulfillment services.